 The Best Meal-Delivery Service

 In the past few years, meal-delivery services have shown that whipping up a fabulous dinner in your own kitchen is easier than you think.
-The premise is simple: Subscribe to a meal plan, and every week you’ll receive a refrigerated box with recipes and ingredients for three meals.
+The premise is simple: Subscribe to a meal plan, and every week you’ll receive a refrigerated box with ingredients and recipes for three meals each week.
+You get the fun of cooking new meals while skipping the groceries and some of the prep work.
 As this concept has gained popularity, more and more companies have created their own meal kits, providing a dazzling array of options, from vegan and organic to paleo food.
 We tested seven popular companies to find the best meal-delivery service — and three stood out as winners.

 Plated was a very close runner-up.
 Like HelloFresh, it offers a customizable delivery schedule and keeps wasteful packaging to a minimum.
 Dishes did repeat more frequently than our other top picks — a downside for adventurous eaters, but convenient for newer cooks who want a chance to re-do meals as their skills improve.
 The company is a little less transparent about its nutrition information, but offers easy-to-follow instructions and simple recipes, at about $12 per person per meal.

 We tried a lot of recipes when testing these services, but Blue Apron's were consistently our favorites.
 They were easy to follow and often included creative flourishes that other services didn’t offer.
 Unfortunately, you have to cancel shipments a full week ahead of time, and we had trouble figuring out how to change our delivery day.
 But if you’re stuck in a cooking rut and need a source of inspiration, Blue Apron is our pick.
 Even better: At just $10 per meal per person, Blue Apron tied HelloFresh for cheapest meal-delivery service.

 How We Found the Best Meal-Delivery Service